martinaalvera/Documentation/admin_documentation/dashboard/metadata_config.rst

   The metadata directory can be modified in the dahsboard configuration file ``config.json`` (see section :doc:`config_json`).

+Once added the metadata file, the dashboard needs to be restart to make changes effective.

 The dashboard reads the content of this directory and automatically associate to each TOSCA template the corresponding metadata file, if existing.

 Metadata file structure